 This page has info about ordering pizza for big groups, whether you eat it at our place or yours.

 If you’d rather, you could contact the catering experts directly by e-mail.

 You can also call and talk to a human anytime.
 Phone numbers for the restaurants are at the bottom of all the pages of our site.

 Info about the party rooms is here.
-(This page is about ordering pizza)

 THE QUICK, SHORT CATERING ANSWER:

 - Order one 16″ pizza for every 3-4 people.
 Your cost will work out to about $4-8 per person.

 - For pizza and soft drinks, it will be about $5-9 per person.

 - If you have it at our place and go crazy at the bar, it will be about $5-50 per person.